Jacob Pleydell-Bouverie, 8th Earl of Radnor

 Jacob Pleydell-Bouverie, 8th Earl of Radnor (10 November 1927 – 10 August 2008) was a British nobleman.
 He was the son of William Pleydell-Bouverie, 7th Earl of Radnor and Helena Olivia Adeane.

 Biography

-He married, firstly, Anne Garden Seth-Smith, daughter of Donald Farquaharson Seth-Smith, on 8 July 1953 and they were divorced in 1962.
+He married, first, Anne Garden Seth-Smith, daughter of Donald Farquaharson Seth-Smith, on 8 July 1953 and they were divorced in 1962.
 He and Anne had two sons: